 services were performed to protect Fannie Mae’s interests;

 services were actually rendered; and

-the fees, costs, and corporate and escrow advances were actual, reasonable, and necessary and complied with Fannie Mae’s guidelines.
+the fees, costs, or escrow or corporate advances were actual, reasonable, and necessary and complied with Fannie Mae’s guidelines.

 The following table provides references to Announcements that are related to this topic.